-Several relevant U.S. Army Corps of Engineers (USACE) Civil Works programs overlap with the State Risk Management Team, or SRMT.
+Several USACE Civil Works programs overlap with the State Risk Management Team, or SRMT.

 Silver Jackets.
-This is the USACE program enabling participation in the SRMT.
-Some of the states use the name Silver Jackets, however, many of the teams have existed longer than the inception of Silver Jackets around 2009.
-The Lead Silver Jackets Coordinator for Missouri directly participates on the SRMT, representing all the USACE districts within the state at the team's regular meetings.
+The Silver Jackets participate in the SRMT, which has been around for longer than the Silver Jackets who came into existence in 2009.
+The Lead Silver Jackets Coordinator for Missouri represents all the USACE districts within the state at the SRMT's regular meetings.
+Kansas City District has the Lead Silver Jackets Coordinator for Kansas and Missouri.
 Each district also has a Silver Jacket Coordinator.
 The lead coordinator provides regular status updates, available on request.
 The status updates provide detailed information on active USACE projects and programs, including specific project information that is useful during the FEMA Risk MAP Discovery Phases.
-The Silver Jackets Coordinators will participate in the FEMA Risk MAP Resiliency Meeting.
+The Silver Jackets Coordinators also participate in the FEMA Risk MAP Resiliency Meetings.

 Levee Safety Program.
-The SRMT gets periodic updates on this USACE Civil Works program.
-Note the USACE is not responsible for all levees in the Nation.
-The USACE Levee Safety Program activities have complemented SRMT work and have included establishing a National Levee Database, inspecting levees, communicating risks, taking steps to reduce risks, and establishing a levee safety portfolio internally at USACE for prioritizing levee work.
+The SRMT gets periodic updates from this USACE Civil Works program.
+While USACE is not responsible for all levees in the Nation, USACE Levee Safety Program activities have complemented SRMT work and have included establishing a National Levee Database, inspecting levees, communicating risks, taking steps to reduce risks, and establishing an internal USACE levee safety portfolio to prioritize federal levee work.

-Dam Safety Program.
-This USACE program complements the SEMA and the Missouri Department of Natural Resources work with state dams.
+USACE Dam Safety Program.
+This program complements the SEMA and the Missouri Department of Natural Resources work with state dams.
 The USACE Dam Safety Program focuses on the large reservoirs, many of which are multipurpose.
 Reservoirs act together with levees and other infrastructure to reduce impacts of floods, and the reservoirs may also maintain flows for navigation downstream.
-The program is a little older than the program on levee safety and also has a risk portfolio for prioritizing dam work.
+The Dam Safety program is a little older than the Levee Safety Program and also has a risk portfolio to prioritize federal dam work.

 Water Management.
-The control of flow releases from the many USACE lake projects is managed by the district and divisions responsible for the various river basins.
+The control of flow releases from the many USACE lake projects is managed by the districts and divisions responsible for the various river basins.

 The flows of the Missouri River are managed by the USACE Northwestern Division.
 Eight authorized purposes must be addressed, including flood risk management.
 Flows on the Missouri River are managed by two districts.
 The Kansas City District Water Management handles reservoirs in Kansas and Missouri that drain to the Missouri River.
 The Omaha District handles major dams upstream of Rulo, Nebraska.
 Missouri lakes that are managed by the Kansas City District Water Management include Blue Springs Lake, Harry S. Truman Reservoir, Long Branch Lake, Longview Lake, Pomme de Terre Lake, Smithville Lake, and Stockton Lake.
 Upstream in Iowa is Rathbun Lake, which flows via the Chariton River to reach the Missouri River.

 The eastern side of Missouri is part of the USACE Mississippi Valley Division, which does water management for tributaries of the Mississippi River.
-Reservoirs on the east side of the state (see map), including Mark Twain Lake and Wappapello Lake, are managed in the St. Louis District.
+Reservoirs on the east side of the state (see map [pdf, 1.1 MB]), including Mark Twain Lake and Wappapello Lake, are managed in the St. Louis District.
 The St. Louis District also addresses the navigation mission and water management for the associated locks and dams.

 In southern Missouri, Bull Shoals Lake, Clearwater, Norfolk, and Table Rock Lake are managed by the Little Rock District, which is part of the USACE Southwestern Division.

 Floodplain Management Services.
-The USACE offers assistance on questions about floodplains through the Floodplain Management Services Program.
-Those in the Missouri River Basin need to contact the Kansas City District program manager at 816-389-3121.
+The USACE offers assistance on questions about floodplains through the "Flood Plain Management Services Program."
+Those in the Missouri River Basin need to contact the Kansas City District program manager at 816-389-2365.
 For those in the St. Louis District call 314-331-8790.
 For those in the Little Rock District, call 501-324-5032.
-In the Memphis District, call 901-544-3832.
+In the Memphis District, call 901-544-3222.